Fire-Developer/LawyerDesign/README.md

 # Lawyer Design
-I'm going to show you how to use modern HTML, CSS,Bootstrap and JavaScript to create a complete Login Page Design with Login and Sign up animations.
-We'll be using CSS Flexbox, CSS  transition for some cool animation effects and also CSS keyframes!
+I'm going to show you how to use modern HTML, CSS and Bootstrap.
+I have Designed this to show my clients.

 # Screenshot
 Here we have project screenshot :